PERMIT FOR FOREIGN NATIONALS

 For more details about online application, see www.tibetbureau.in.
 (Note: at the time of writing the Tibet Bureau website is under reconstruction – if this is still the case, email firstname.lastname@example.org or call (+91) 11 26474798.)

-3. Long-term permit – apply in person at Ministry of Home Affairs
+3. Long-term permit – apply online or in person at Ministry of Home Affairs

 It is also possible to apply in person at the Ministry of Home Affairs in Delhi for a PAP valid for the duration of your visa.
 You have to submit the application in person, then they will send the permit to you by post – this process can also take 2-3 months, so you need to apply well in advance.
 No recommendation letter is required if you apply in person, just the documents listed under ‘one month permit’ above.
 The application should be submitted to the Rehabilitation Division of the Ministry of Home Affairs, NDCC-II Building, Jai Sing Road, New Delhi.
 (Phone: +91 11 23092161 or 23092011)